sveltejs/svelte/site/content/docs/04-run-time.md

 ---

-Returns a promise that resolves once any pending state changes have been applied, or in the next microtask if there are none.
+Returns a promise that resolves once any pending state changes have been applied, or in the next micro task if there are none.

 ```sv
 <script>